rackerlabs/docs-cloud-identity/api-docs/dev-guide/overview/pricing-service-level.rst

 The Rackspace Cloud Identity service API provides authentication, authorization, and administrative service for customers with Rackspace Cloud accounts.
 You are not charged for using the Rackspace Cloud Identity API.
-You only pay for the Rackspace Cloud services that you use after authenticating based on the `Rackspace Cloud pricing`_ schedule.
+You only pay for the Rackspace Cloud services that you use after authenticating based on the `Rackspace Cloud pricing schedule`_.

 The service level agreement (SLA) for Rackspace Cloud Services is included in the `Rackspace Cloud SLA`_.